casey/just/README.md

 stopping in the first directory that contains any of them and loading all matching files in that directory.
 If multiple environment files are loaded, variables in files later in list take precedence over earlier ones.

+Each element of the value of `set dotenv-command` is run as a command, with variables from commands later in the list taking precedence over variables from commands earlier in the list.

 ##### Attributes